💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

 Acoustic Wave Therapy (AWT) to eliminate scar tissue

-Sound wave treatment can be used to eliminate plaque from the penis, helping return the penis to a more normal shape.
+Sound wave PD treatment can be used to eliminate plaque from the penis, helping return the penis to a more normal shape.

 This treatment has been demonstrated to be particularly helpful in breaking up the plaque that causes Peyronie's disease and minimizing the overall curvature it creates.

-Patients with Peyronie's disease have reported that low-intensity extracorporeal shockwave therapy has improved their quality of life by decreasing plague-induced pain and boosting their penile erection, as well as their general quality of life.
+Patients with Peyronie's disease have reported that low-intensity extracorporeal shockwave therapy has improved their quality of life by decreasing plaque-induced pain and boosting their penile erection, as well as their general quality of life.
 Thanks to current medical developments, at-home therapy alternatives are now accessible at a far lesser cost than in the past.

 Are there other treatment options that can help with Peyronie's disease?